 From a young age, we’re taught that different nutritious foods can help our bodies stay healthy.
 Want strong bones?
 Drink milk to get your calcium.
 Looking to bulk up your muscles?
 Eat more meat to pack in the protein.

-But did anyone ever tell you that there’s a super nutrient that can boost your brain?
+But did anyone ever tell you that there’s a super nutrient that may boost your brain?

 In the past, lutein – a carotenoid or pigment found in many fruits and vegetables – was primarily known as a nutrient for good eye health.
-But new research shows that it may also play a strong role in developing and maintaining brain function, and can enhance learning and memory.
+But new research shows that it may also play a role in developing and maintaining brain function, and may enhance learning and memory.

 Benefits Babies to Boomers